Private Tours and Transport

 Direct Access to Wellington’s Hidden Wilderness

-While Wainuiomata is well known to Wellington locals for its natural beauty, it remains largely undiscovered by international visitors due to limited and complex access.
-Wainuiomata.Net removes this barrier by offering comfortable and convenient transport from anywhere in Wellington city, Porirua, or the Hutt Valley, taking you directly to the dramatic landscapes of Remutaka Forest Park, Wainuiomata Regional Park, or the southern coastline / Turakirae Head Scientific Reserve.
+While Wainuiomata is well known to Wellington locals for its nature reserves, it remains largely undiscovered by international visitors, partly because access can be limited and difficult to navigate.
+Wainuiomata.Net removes that barrier by providing comfortable, convenient transport from Wellington city, Porirua or the Hutt Valley, taking you directly to the dramatic landscapes of Remutaka Forest Park, Wainuiomata Regional Park, the south coast, or any other Wainuiomata destination you would like to explore.

 Old Whakanui Track - 2026 - © wainuiomata.net